 Lastly, as chia seeds are high in fiber, consuming them in large quantities could also cause a feeling of fullness and could lead to poor appetite and malnutrition, especially in vulnerable individuals.

 In summary, chia seeds are generally considered to be safe and healthy, but they can cause some side effects in some women.
 These include bloating, gas, constipation, interference with mineral absorption, bleeding risk for pregnant and breastfeeding women, weight gain, and diarrhea if consumed in large amounts.
+(If concerned, see also Dangers of Chia Seeds – What to Be Aware Of for more things to be aware of, including chia seeds’ side effects on the thyroid for certain individuals)

 To minimize these side effects it’s important to start with a small serving, gradually increase the intake, chew the seeds well, drink enough water, and pay attention to how your body responds to them.
 Additionally, women who are pregnant, breastfeeding or have certain medical conditions should consult with a healthcare professional before adding chia seeds to their diet.